Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval: Experiment

 \subsection{Computation cost}

-For fair comparisons, we performed all the methods on the CPU in Table~\ref{tab:comp}.
-We measured the execution time for sign compression (including the computation of a BPS value) for a single image at a target QF.
+For fair comparisons, we performed all the methods on the CPU in Table~\ref{tab:comp}.We measured the execution time for sign compression (including the computation of a BPS value) for a single image at a target QF; the execution time does not include the time for other operations in the standard JPEG pipeline, e.g., quantization.
 Table~\ref{table:time} shows the time averaged over all the QFs.

 The context-based methods~\cite{Tu2002context,Miroshnichenko18compression} were fast because no prediction or restoration of the signs are required; only the conditional probability was computed.
 However, these methods were poor in terms of compression efficiency as mentioned earlier.
 The prediction/restoration-based methods without DNNs~\cite{Nakagawa2017sign,Tsutake21efficient} had prohibitively long computation times due to the iterative computation for minimizing the cost functions.
 In comparison, our methods (PDSR, RDSR, and FDSR) were significantly faster than \cite{Nakagawa2017sign,Tsutake21efficient}.
 This is due to the efficiency of the forward inference process on a pre-trained network.
 These results demonstrate that our methods are also advantageous in terms of computation cost.